-With the General Election approaching, and given the involvement of an unscrupulous outside individual in my opponents’ campaign, I have chosen to make “Private” many of my political blog posts from before the Primary.
+With the General Election approaching, and given the involvement of an unscrupulous outside individual in my opponents’ campaign (Jason Carty), I have chosen to make “Private” many of my political blog posts from before the Primary.
 If anyone has any questions about events in Hainesport from last year’s campaign or in the run up to the Primary, please contact me directly.
 Thank you!

 I didn’t think anything could be more divisive for Hainesport than the General Election last year…until we went through the Republican Primary.

 Sure, I had an anonymous smear campaign directed at me last fall, but the accusations were toothless.
 This June, an individual associated with the “Reform” Republican campaign (who doesn’t even live in Hainesport) created an anonymous smear Facebook page called Hainesport Happening, which spent 3 weeks decimating the reputations of their opponents.